 Some of the factors that affect life insurance premiums include:

-- Medical History – Pre-existing conditions or something like a history of cancer in your family.
+- Medical History – Pre-existing conditions or something like a history of cancer in your family can drive up premiums.
+Expect a medical exam or at least health questions to help insurers assess your health.

 - Age and Gender – You’re more prone to develop medical conditions as you age.
 Women also tend to outlive men, so their premiums could be more affordable.